PERSONAL INFORMATION WE COLLECT

-The CCPA provides Consumers with specific rights regarding their Personal Information.
-This section describes your CCPA rights and explains how to exercise those rights.
+The CPRA provides Consumers with specific rights regarding their Personal Information.
+This section describes your CPRA rights and explains how to exercise those rights.

 You have the right to request that We delete any of your Personal Information that We collected from you and retained, subject to certain exceptions.
 Once We receive and confirm your verifiable consumer request (see “Exercising Access, Data Portability, and Deletion Rights” below), We will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies.

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to:

 To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by either contacting us at http://email@example.com or by calling 800-535-9925.

 You may also write us at the address provided in the general Privacy Notice under “CONTACT US”.

 Only you, or someone legally authorized to act on your behalf, may make a verifiable consumer request related to your Personal Information.
 You may also make a verifiable consumer request on behalf of your minor child.
 You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
 The verifiable consumer request must:

 We cannot respond to your request or provide you with Personal Information if We cannot verify your identity or authority to make the request and confirm the Personal Information relates to you.
 We will only use Personal Information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.

 RESPONSE TIMING AND FORMAT

 We endeavor to respond to a verifiable consumer request within forty-five (45) days of its receipt.
 If We require more time (up to 90 days), We will inform you of the reason and extension period in writing.